yalelibrary/yul-dc-management/README.md

     - If Rubocop is still flagging something that you've checked and want to keep as-is long term, add it to the `.rubocop.yml` manually.
 If it needs to remain short term, but will need to be fixed, you can automatically re-generate the `rubocop_todo.yml` file by running `rubocop --auto-gen-config`.

-  - If you are doing development that requires access to the Yale Metadata Cloud, get on the Yale VPN, and add your credentials to your `.secrets` file.
-These should never be added to version control. <!-- This needs to be updated based on the camerata gem updates, but not sure what the current practice should be - they're not in the AWS parameter store -->
+  - If you are doing development that requires access to the Yale Metadata Cloud, you will need to be connected to the Yale VPN and have active Yale AWS credentials.

-    ```
-    # Metadata Cloud
-    MC_USER=YOUR_INFO_HERE
-    MC_PW=YOUR_INFO_HERE
-    ```

   ### Dynatrace

   - We've integrated Dynatrace OneAgent for monitoring our Docker container environments.
     - Instructions on configuring OneAgent can be found [here](https://github.com/yalelibrary/yul-dc-camerata/tree/master/base)